phorton1/projects-fan1/readme.md

 * super cheap fans, that aren't even worth the effort
 * expensive boutique fans that don't satisfy expectations

 Basically you can get cheap fans with brushed motors and cheap steel or plastic housings, or expensive ones that don't seem to me to be worth the money.
-If you are interested in more details, here's a link to my "survey of existing fans" page: [Survey of Existing Fans](survey.md)
+If you are interested in more details, here's a link to my "survey of existing fans" page: [Survey of Existing Fans](survey.md) where I cover mostly the "cons" of such fans.

-But now that I have a 3d printer I was able to design **my own fan**, and I think it came out pretty good.
+But now that I have a 3d printer I was able to design **my own fan**, and I think it came out pretty good!

 ![](images/the_fan.jpg)